benwiz/learn/README.md

 - Sources
 - I need a legend somewhere to indicate gray means no-burn.
 Or use a different, more obvious icon.
+- Consider replacing "today" and "tomorrow" with the name of the day of the week